-- Increase the number of available and affordable childcare options for guardians entering the workforce or obtaining education. - Increase the number of eligible workers living within a close proximity drive, or bus/bike ride, of the largest employment center in each county. - Increase the number of transit options for individuals without vehicles to get to work.
+- Increase participation in workbased learning experiences for students at all levels and adults reentering the workforce. - 2.
+Increase the percentage of the South Carolina labor force holding a high value credential. - 3.
+Increase the percentage of individuals who, after attaining a credential in South Carolina, are employed in South Carolina, participating in a year of service in South Carolina, or enrolled in additional education. - 1.
+Increase the number of available and affordable childcare options for guardians entering the workforce or obtaining education. - 2.
+Increase the number of eligible workers living within a close proximity drive, or bus/bike ride, of the largest employment center in each county. - 3.
+Increase the number of transit options for individuals without vehicles to get to work.